EllaMasoudi/OpenADoor/README.md

 # Collecting_Objects
  # This is a mini game in Unreal engine.
-Tha player will have to collect all the objects to be able to open a door to go to the next level.
+The player will have to collect all the objects to be able to open a door to go to the next level.
  # I used C++ code and blueprint for this project